 The Gallatin Global Fellowship in Human Rights is a year-long program that supports selected NYU students with up to $5,000 in funding to focus on these issues while working with human rights organizations.
-Fellows pursue extended experiential learning projects (including research and report writing) for the host organization during the summer.
+Fellows pursue extended projects and internships (including research and report writing) for the host organization during the summer.
 The fellowship aims to allow students to contribute to the host organizations’ work while gaining experience in the human rights field in ways that complement their academic trajectory at NYU.

 Fellows are required to attend and participate actively in two courses: